ali-izhar/RACR_AI/README.md

 Once an experiment has been designed, it can be run with a single command.

 ### Designing Experiments

 At the most general level, designing an experiment is a matter of:

 1. **Defining the behavior** for each node involved in the experiment, which determines how each type of task is handled
 2. **Listing the tasks** that must be performed during the experiment
 3. **Specifying other parameters**, such as which nodes are deployed to which physical devices, what format to save the report in, etc.

-Listing tasks and specifying other parameters is done by creating an *Experiment Manifest* file, which is a YAML file that contains all of the information needed to run an experiment.
+Listing tasks and specifying other parameters is done by creating an _Experiment Manifest_ file, which is a YAML file that contains all of the information needed to run an experiment.
 Defining node behavior is naturally a bit more involved, and is done by extending the base code in `experiment_design`.
 Let's detail this part first.

 #### Defining Node Behavior

-A *node*, in this context, is just an exposed RPC service that can be deployed to a physical device (implemented using the [RPyC](https://rpyc.readthedocs.io/en/latest/) library).
+A _node_, in this context, is just an exposed RPC service that can be deployed to a physical device (implemented using the [RPyC](https://rpyc.readthedocs.io/en/latest/) library).
 Each node is responsible for handling a specific type of task.
 For example, a node might be responsible for performing the first half of an inference on an image, or for finishing that inference.
 Nodes are deployed to physical devices during experiment runtime, and are then used to perform the tasks that are specified in the experiment manifest.

 The vast majority of node behavior is controlled by extending the `ParticipantService` base class in `experiment_design/services/base.py`.
-An example of this can be found in the file `basic_split_inference.py` in the same directory, where two new types of nodes (`ClientService` and `EdgeService`) are defined.
+An example of this can be found in the file `basic_split_inference.py` in the same directory, where two new types of nodes (`ServerService` and `ParticipantService`) are defined.
 Looking through the example file, you will notice how little code is necessary to implement your own nodes.
 The basic process for creating a new type of node is as follows:

 1. **Create a new class** that extends `ParticipantService`.
 This class can be defined in its own Python file, or if it's related to other types of nodes, it can be defined in the same file with them.
 2. **Override class attributes** `aliases` and `partners`.
 The `aliases` attribute is a list of strings.
 The first should be the name of the node, and the second should be the string "PARTICIPANT".
 The `partners` attribute is a list of strings, where each string is the name of a node that this node can communicate with.
 3. **Override methods associated with each type of task** that this node can perform.
 The dictionary defining these associations is implemented in the base class as the attribute `self.task_map`.
 To program the node to handle a certain task in a specific way, simply override the method associated with that task.

 #### Listing the Tasks

 Once the node behavior has been defined, the next step is to list the tasks that must be performed during the experiment.
-This is done inside the *Experiment Manifest* file, which is a YAML file that contains all of the information needed to run an experiment.
+This is done inside the _Experiment Manifest_ file, which is a YAML file that contains all of the information needed to run an experiment.
 It should live inside of its own directory within `UserData/TestCases`.
 An example manifest can be found in `UserData/TestCases/AlexnetSplit/alexnetsplit.yaml`.

 The manifest is split into three sections: